peteroupc/html3dutil/doc/H3DU.Math.md

 to that quaternion becomes 1 (unless all its components are 0).
 A quaternion is normalized by dividing each of its components by its <a href="H3DU.Math.md#H3DU.Math.quatLength">length</a>.

-("Norm", as used in this method's name, means "normalize"; this is not to be confused with a vector's "norm", another name for its length.)

 #### Parameters